+The cameras are permanently installed above decks in the most adverse conditions and have to survive the physical onslaught of waves, on board activity and salt water.
+Connectors are often the weak link and have been a key consideration for the latest design.
+The connector housings are machined into the body of the camera so there are fewer parts and enhanced performance.
 In extreme conditions, the fixed cameras provide shots that would be simply impossible with a handheld camera.
+For the 2014-15 race a new one-design yacht has been built for each team with camera positions key to design decisions.
+A new electronically stabilized PTZ camera is mounted in the hatchway where crewmembers can be interviewed in a sheltered position.
 However, a handheld camera can be far more flexible and can capture the drama from all angles.
 For documentary purposes the local recording facilities of the handheld can be used, but for “Live interviews” over the satellite or during the in-port racing the camera has to be connected to the Media Desk.
-Three ‘HDMI Uplink Points’ provide this connection, one on the stern aerial mast, one at the hatchway and the other at the navigation desk.
+‘HD-SDI Uplink Points’ provide this connection, at the hatchway and at the OBR Media Station below decks.

 To help avoid 'Bill Shock' the Network Controller provides on screen advisory accounting and management of streaming class contexts ensuring that they are not left active during idle periods.

 The 2014-2015 Volvo Ocean Race yachts have two Cobham Satcom Fleet Broadband terminals on board, an FB500 and an FB250, operating on the Inmarsat global mobile broadband platform, as well as 3G/4G modems and access to shoreside wireless networks when moored during stopovers.

 This offers some exciting new options but puts up a number of challenges for managing communications from the yachts, the key areas being:

 1. How can the two satellite terminals be simultaneously connected to the same network?